 Shaping self-confident, self-aware, effective learners and citizens

 At Langley, leading doesn’t always mean standing out in front.
-But it does mean possessing the earned confidence, intellectual prowess, and mature judgment to make and carry out wise decisions — on your own behalf as well as others’.
-That’s why our preschool through eighth grade model gradually and purposefully equips your child with meaningful and lasting leadership skills.
+But it does mean possessing the earned confidence, intellectual prowess, and mature judgment to make and carry out wise decisions.
+That’s why our preschool through eighth-grade model gradually and purposefully equips our students with meaningful and lasting leadership skills.

-Your child begins public-speaking in preschool, performs in the much-anticipated Native American play in second grade, and leads assemblies in fifth grade.
-Our buddies program — pairing eighth-graders with kindergartners and fifth-graders with first-graders — provides younger students with inspiring role models and gives older students significant mentoring responsibilities.
-And unlike a preschool through grade 12 program, Langley places eighth-graders at the top of the school, so your child becomes a role model for all younger students.
+Langley students begin public speaking in preschool, give grade-level performances on stage starting in kindergarten, and lead assemblies in fifth grade.
+Our buddies program – pairing eighth-graders with kindergartners and fifth-graders with first-graders – provides younger students with inspiring role models and gives older students significant mentoring responsibilities.
+And unlike a preschool through grade 12 program, Langley places eighth-graders at the top of the school, so they become role models for all younger students.

-Student Council and Student Ambassador programs give students the chance to serve in leadership roles and carry out defined responsibilities on behalf of the school and student body.
+Student Council and student ambassador programs give students in grades 6 through 8 the chance to serve in leadership roles and carry out defined responsibilities on behalf of the school and student body.
 Whether organizing a school-wide spirit day or a donation drive to benefit a local charity, students are encouraged and empowered to lead projects and initiatives.

-Observing, practicing, and reflecting on leadership, your student not only learns how to take charge judiciously and effectively, but comes to understand what true leading really requires.
+Observing, practicing, and reflecting on leadership, Langley students not only learn how to take charge judiciously and effectively, but also come to understand what true leading really requires.